Olivo

 Iteration 1

-Expandable rows risk overlooked data and user misunderstanding.
+Expandable rows risk overlooked data and misunderstanding.

 There’s no clear distinction between single and grouped transactions.